cusey/CollegeAlgebra/README.md

 * Number types
 * Order of operations
 * Algebraic properties
 * Identity Property In Action
-* Practices with grouping symbolsactices with grouping symbols
+* Practices with grouping symbols